VICTORJQLEE/Goolgle-Data-Analytics-Case-Study_SQL-Tableau/README.md

 <img width="691" alt="image" src="https://github.com/VICTORJQLEE/Goolgle-Data-Analytics-Case-Study_sql-/assets/125883856/629bcfc7-42a2-4ecb-9823-38036b108295">

 As shown in the following table, there are more than 116k long rides for casual and only 10k long rides for members.

 <img width="666" alt="image" src="https://github.com/VICTORJQLEE/Goolgle-Data-Analytics-Case-Study_sql-/assets/125883856/95db38ca-50f6-4292-91de-f7646e66f096">

-# Summary Analysis
+## Finding Summary

-Last year 2022 Cyclistic had 5,590,846 rides, 40.1% Casual Users and 59.9% Members.
-About Ride Time, there were 1,836,571 ride hours, 61.41% for Casual Users and 38.59% for Members.
-Average ride minute was 21.21, 29.53 for Casual Users and 12.89 for Members.
-Here we can see an indicator that tell us Casual Users tend to take longer rides than Members.
-Hottest months for both Members and Casual were from June to September which is expected given this is summer season, representing 29% for Members and 25% for Casuals of all rides and 62% of total casual rides.
-The behavior on days of week show Members has slightly more rides from Tuesday to Thursday but in general all days of week has the same average ride around 400k rides, having Sunday the lower ride demand.
-In case of Casual User, has a ride’s preference for weekends with 37% of total casual rides vs 63% rides on weekdays.
-Ride Time average even increase on weekends meaning 42% of total casual ride hours.
-Members has some peak hours at 8 and 17, reaching 100k rides at 7 mornings while Casual hit 100k rides at 11 and have its peak ride hour at 17 same as member.
-Both users have the same range hours with more rides, from 14 to 19, hitting almost 50% of all members and casual rides and ride time, while average ride is 13 for members and 28 for casual users.
-Regarding Stations there’s just one with an important difference vs other, Streeter Dr & Grand Ave with 57,525 rides by Casuals, but that is not too representative.
-Out of 1673 Stations, Top 25, represent 13% of total member rides and 12% of total ride hours while for casuals are 18% rides and 24% ride time.
-For complete the understanding of ride habits, Long Rides (Rides>24 hours) represent just 0.1% of all rides, but 16% of total ride time and casual user owner 87% of long rides, 94% of ride hours, representing 15% of all ride time.
-For short rides difference is lower, 59% for members and 41% for casual riders, but average ride is just 12.57 for members and 22.14 for casual users.
+Through the data analysis, we can confidently say that members and casuals are two different customer groups.

+Firstly, it's important to recognize that members and casual customers utilize Cyclistic bikes for distinct purposes.
+Members use the bikes for their daily commutes, whereas casual customers use them primarily for sightseeing around Chicago.
+Consequently, members exhibit higher bike usage frequency, with ride durations roughly half that of casual riders.

+Furthermore, there are notable differences in the start and end locations of their journeys.
+Members typically initiate and conclude their trips in proximity to universities, residential areas, and commercial districts.
+On the other hand, casual customers tend to start and finish their rides near parks, museums, and coastal areas.

+These variations in bike usage patterns, trip durations, and preferred locations should be taken into account while devising strategies to target and engage both member and casual customer segments effectively.
+It seems that converting casual customers to members will prove to be the most challenging task as both groups have totally different preferences.
+Although Cyclistic can attempt to develop a campaign to convert casual customers into members, the likelihood of achieving success seems rather low.

 # Phase 5: Sharing

-Now we’re ready to use these insights to make recommendations for the marketing team.

-Use cases
+## Use Frequency

-Casual riders mostly use bike-sharing for leisure and tourism purposes and are highly active on weekends;
-Members use bike-sharing to commute to work during the week and are more active on weekdays rather than weekends.
-Based on this finding, it’s worth considering to offer new types of membership focused on weekend rides, family membership (families tend to spend their weekends together), or offers created in collaboration with museums/theatres and other institutions to where casual riders travel the most.
+Based on the analysis, it is evident that casual riders predominantly use bike-sharing for leisure and tourism, with heightened activity during weekends.
+On the other hand, members primarily use bike-sharing for their daily work commute, showing increased activity on weekdays.
+Considering these findings, Cyclistic should explore offering new membership options tailored to weekend riders, family memberships (as families often spend weekends together), or partnerships with museums, theaters, and other popular locations frequently visited by casual riders.

-2. Usage time
+## Usage Time

-Casual riders use bikes for much longer trips than members.
-Based on this insight, we can think about offering bonuses for longer rides.

-3. Seasoning

-The bike usage reaches its peak in June-August
+The data indicates that casual riders take significantly longer trips compared to members.
+To capitalize on this insight, Cyclistic can consider introducing bonuses or rewards for riders who take longer trips, encouraging extended usage.

+## Seasonality

-Thus the campaign should start in spring offering early-bird discounts for these new types of memberships and continue during the Summer peak.
+Bike usage peaks during June to August, coinciding with the summer season.
+With this in mind, Cyclistic should initiate marketing campaigns in spring, offering early-bird discounts for the new membership types.
+These campaigns should continue during the peak summer months to attract and retain customers.

-Sixth Step.
-ACT
-Finally, I will present my recommendations based on the preliminary analysis and provide stakeholders with additional information that could improve the analysis, such as user IDs, age, and gender.
-Based on the available data, I recommend the following:
+# Phase 6: Acting

+"Despite the challenges, all hope is not lost for Cyclistic, as the analysis results provide a foundation for several revenue-boosting actions.
+To address the initial questions more succinctly, we can rephrase them as, 'How can Cyclistic increase its revenue based on the available data?'
+Additionally, let's not forget the last original question: 'How can the marketing team leverage digital media to maximize the number of members?'

-Fact 1: Casual Users have twice the average ride duration.
+## Suggestion 1: Casual Users have longer ride durations.

-Create a marketing campaign based on average ride duration, such as offering trial benefits to casual users with an average monthly ride duration of 25 minutes.
-The campaign should target users near the top 25 stations and run from mid-spring to mid-autumn, with special promotions for weekend trips and classic bike riders.
+Create targeted social media campaigns aimed at casual customers on weekends, for example, offering trial benefits to casual users with an average monthly ride duration of 25 minutes.
+Target users near the top 25 stations and run the campaign from mid-spring to mid-autumn, with special promotions for weekend trips and classic bike riders.
+Regarding digital media utilization, Cyclistic can craft more focused and effective campaigns, for instance, a 'Weekend Experience with Cyclistic' social media campaign could incentivize them to share their positive experiences for future discounts or lower membership fees.
+Encouraging resharing would expand reach and attract potential customers within a limited timeframe.

+Furthermore, expansion opportunities could be explored by analyzing customers' home addresses, identifying tourist hotspots.
+By establishing branches in these areas, Cyclistic can attract both local residents and tourists as members, enhancing daily commute and sightseeing experiences.

+A more flexible pricing structure tailored to weekend users could also entice more customers to become members.
+A membership plan accommodating weekend-only bike usage would appeal to those seeking occasional rides.

- Fact 2: Members use Cyclistic for going to work.
+## Suggestion 2: Members use Cyclistic for commuting to work.

-The data suggests that members prefer to use Cyclistic for their daily commutes, with peak usage at 8 and 17, therefore, I recommend creating an alert for casual users who ride between 6 and 19, informing them of the potential cost savings they could experience by becoming members.
-Additionally, offering promotions to casual users who use Cyclistic for work or creating a special package for companies near the top 25 stations to offer Cyclistic rides as an employee benefit could be beneficial.
-This campaign should target users near the top 25 stations and run from mid-spring to mid-autumn, with special promotions for weekdays and electric and classic bike riders.
+Cyclistic could offer promotions to casual users who use Cyclistic for work commutes or create a corporate package for companies near the top 25 stations, providing Cyclistic rides as an employee benefit.
+The campaign should run from mid-spring to mid-autumn, targeting users near the top 25 stations, with special promotions for weekdays and electric and classic bike riders.

- Fact 3: Round Trips
+## Suggestion: Round Trips

-Members tend to take round trips, and there is a possibility that a significant number of casual users may have the same behavior but have not yet become members.
-Thus, I suggest creating a campaign for users who use the service twice a day, offering them a special promotion if they become members.
-The campaign should target users near the top 25 stations and run from mid-spring to mid-autumn, with special promotions for weekdays and electric bike riders.
+Recognize that members often take round trips, and many casual users may exhibit similar behavior but have not yet become members.
+Develop a campaign for users who use the service twice a day, offering a special promotion for becoming members.
+Target users near the top 25 stations and run the campaign from mid-spring to mid-autumn, focusing on weekdays and classic bike riders.

+By implementing these strategies, Cyclistic can leverage the data insights to attract more members, enhance customer engagement, and ultimately increase revenue.
+Additionally, providing stakeholders with additional information such as user IDs, age, gender, and price could further refine the analysis and lead to even more targeted marketing efforts.

+In conclusion, the Cyclistic case study demonstrates that casual customers and members constitute distinct customer groups, making conversion challenging.
+However, leveraging the available data, Cyclistic can implement targeted actions to maximize revenue and cater to both segments effectively.

+Working on this capstone project has been an enriching experience, providing valuable insights into real-world data analysis, including data preparation and cleaning.
+Ensuring data reliability and integrity emerged as vital aspects before conducting the analysis.
+Additionally, visualizing diverse data metrics led to fascinating discoveries, informing sound business decisions.

+Ultimately, the fulfillment lies in using data to guide decisions that enhance people's lives.
+I look forward to future opportunities to delve into further analytical pursuits.
+Until then, happy analyzing!"